rewhy/rewhy.github.io/about.md

 permalink: /about/
 ---

-I am a Ph.D. candidate at the Department of Computing, The Hong Kong PolytechniC University.
+I am a Ph.D. candidate at the [Department of Computing](www.comp.polyu.edu.hk), [The Hong Kong Polytechnic University](www.polyu.edu.hk).

 ### More Information